-This policy serves as a comprehensive framework that identifies, evaluates, and mitigates the negative impact of different sources of financial risks, which may expose the University to potential losses of financial resources or fluctuation of financial performance.
-Therefore, a structured methodology is established and adopted by the University to regularly identify such risks, evaluate the negative financial impact of certain events, decide their significance and adopt the best risk mitigation options to deal with such risks.
+This section identifies, evaluates, and mitigates the negative impact of different sources of financial risks which may expose the University to potential losses of financial resources or fluctuation of financial performance.
+Therefore, a structured methodology is established and adopted by the University to regularly identify such risks, evaluate the negative financial impact of certain events, decide their significance, and adopt the best risk mitigation strategies to deal with such risks.